About the Social Work Field Education Program

 All social work students must provide their university with a current National Police Check and Working with Children’s Check, immunisation compliance letter, signed Code of Conduct form and student ID number.
 Please refer to Mandatory Documention.

 Students are automatically allocated accommodation once their online application has been approved.
-Students will be charged a $25.00 per week accommodation fee.
 Please refer to the Student Accommodation section.

 Australian Association of Social Workers